NamanJain2050/Programming-Notes/good-programming-questions.md

 1. Sorted array to BST

 Notes:<br>
-Way1 (if we need to create an actual tree) => <br>
+  1. Way1 (if we need to create an actual tree) => <br>
-  a.
-Convert sorted array to BST (using mid as root and recur)
+    1. Convert sorted array to BST (using mid as root and recur)
-  b.
-Print preOrder of this created BST.
+    2. Print preOrder of this created BST.
-Way2 (if we do not need to create an actual tree) => <br>
+  2. Way2 (if we do not need to create an actual tree) => <br>
-  a.
-Recur directly while creating.
+    1. Recur directly while creating.

 2. Sorted LL to BST